 The Bank has an established control framework with respect to the measurement of fair values.
-This includes a valuation team that has overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the Managing Director.
+This includes a valuation team that has overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the Board of Directors.

 When measuring the fair value of an asset or a liability, the Bank uses observable market data as far as possible.
-Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques (as outlined on Note 2(h)).
+Fair values are categorised into different levels in a fair value hierarchy based on the inputs used in the valuation techniques (Note 2(h)).